 Kitten Developments Over the Next Year

 During the rest of the first 18 months of their lives, the stages of kitten development will not be so dramatic.
-The kitten will continue to grow and learn to socialize.
-According to VetInfo, she will hone her hunting skills, sneaking up on unsuspecting pieces of paper and socks while establishing some aggressive play with littermates.
+Kittens will continue to grow and learn to socialize.
+They will hone their hunting skills, sneaking up on unsuspecting pieces of paper and socks while establishing some aggressive play with littermates.

 Raising a Kitten

 Raising kittens is a fun experience, but it can be a lot of work.
-If you're unsure if your kitten is developing properly, contact your veterinarian.
-Your kitten will grow leaps and bounds her first year, and she will learn to be part of your family — and that is the most important development of all.
+If you're unsure if your kitten is developing properly, contact your vet.
+Your kittens will grow leaps and bounds in their first year, and they will learn to be part of your family — and that is the most important development of all.